Ornithoprion: Description

 Ornithoprion is known from multiple articulated but incomplete skeletons, and none of the described specimens preserve the body past the pectoral girdle.
-Most of these are preserved in lateral view, and all, including the holotype, are flattened.
-Additional postcranial remains, including the tail, are known, but these have not been prepared or described in detail.
-The skeleton of Ornithoprion was composed of cartilage reinforced by an outer coating of mineralized tesserae; prismatic structures which strengthen the cartilage skeletons of chondrichthyans.
-Zangerl noted that O. hertwigi was "very small" in his description of the taxon, and author Richard Ellis suggested Ornithoprion had a total length of 90 cm (3 ft) based on an assumed skull length of less than 15 cm (6 in) in a 2003 book.
+Most of these are preserved on their side, and all, including the holotype, are flattened.
+Additional postcranial remains such as the tail are known, but these have not been prepared or described in detail.
+The internal skeleton of Ornithoprion was composed of the tissue cartilage and was reinforced by an outer coating of mineralized tesserae; prismatic structures which overlay the cartilage skeletons of chondrichthyans.
+Zangerl noted that Ornithoprion was "very small" in his description of the taxon, and in a 2003 book Richard Ellis suggested Ornithoprion had a total length of 90 cm (3 ft) based on an assumed skull length of less than 15 cm (6 in).